ldiazarevalos/midterm/README.md

 # midterm

-//creating a web front end for a time entry system at "Large Enterprise"
+//creating a web front end for a time entry system at "Large Enterprise"//
-// data will be in two arrays
+// data will be in two arrays//